clk-project/clk/README.md

 `clk recipe remove --global hello`

-Here, `--global` is needed or click-project will try (and fail) to delete a local recipe, whereas the clone command defaults to install it globally.
+Here, `--global` is needed or clk will try (and fail) to delete a local recipe, whereas the clone command defaults to install it globally.

 We realize that recipes don't have yet a coherent default behavior.
 This is because there are quite new and are not thoroughly used yet.
 We believe that the sensible defaults will come naturally when recipes are used more often.

-Hopefully you have started now to grab the awesomeness of click-project and are envisioning all the nice stuff you can do with it.
+Hopefully you have started now to grab the awesomeness of clk and are envisioning all the nice stuff you can do with it.

-Also take a look at a [click project 101](https://konubinix.eu/braindump/fcfaaefc-1cd7-4181-a042-6665e9a49228?title=click_project_101) made by one of the authors about click-project.
+Also take a look at a [click project 101](https://konubinix.eu/braindump/fcfaaefc-1cd7-4181-a042-6665e9a49228?title=click_project_101) made by one of the authors about clk.

-# why click-project?
+# why clk?

 * This is very related to *argparse*.
 Why not just use *argparse*?